 Plastic v Metal

 Stainless steel tins and bottles are something of a zero waste style statement.
 There is no doubt that they look good, and I certainly love my tins, but the process of producing metals like stainless steel and aluminium releases crazy amounts of co2 into the atmosphere.
 This means that reusables made from metal will need to avoid a lot of waste before they save more resources than it took to produce them.
+A stainless steel water bottle needs to be used 500 times before it is better for the environment than a single-use plastic one.

 Single-use cups v reusable cups

-Glass jars v plastic packaging
+Glass v plastic

-The jury appears to be out on this one.
+As for packaging, the jury appears to be out on this one.
 Glass tends to lose points compared to plastic because of the high carbon emissions involved in manufacturing and transporting it (think of how much more glass weighs) but can redeem itself by being more efficient to recycle than certain types of plastic.

 So, I guess if you can reuse or refill jars, that’s your best option.
 Otherwise, there’s no clear justification for always choosing glass jars over plastic.